-As a broker, you always look for ways to improve your business.
-One way to do that is to learn more about the liquidity provider you work with.
+As an owner of a healthcare practice, you always look for ways to improve your business.
+One way to do that is to learn more about the liquidity provider (LP) you work with.
 Unfortunately, there are a lot of myths out there about LP, and it can be tough to figure out what’s true and what’s not.
 This post will dispel some of the most common myths about Forex liquidity providers and help you understand how they can benefit your business.

 What is a Liquidity Provider?